ROGUE-JCTD/MapLoom/README.md

 MapLoom
 ============

-MapLoom is a web client that leverages GeoGit to allow people to edit geographic information, view history, and sync with other GeoGit repositories.
+MapLoom is a web client that leverages GeoGig to allow people to edit geographic information, view history, and sync with other GeoGig repositories.
 The goal is to put the power of distributed versioned editing into the hands of users.
 It's been developed to sit inside of [GeoNode](http://geonode.org) as an alternative to the default GeoNode map client but it can also be set up to stand alone.

 ## Details